 HTTP Panic Recover Middleware

-No mater if you are creating a simple rest service or a complex one, you will need to handle panics in order to provide a good resiliency.
+No matter if you are creating a simple REST service or a complex one, you will need to handle panics to provide good resiliency and stability.
+Without panic recovery mechanisms in place, an uncaught panic in your HTTP handler will crash your entire server, leaving your clients without service and no meaningful error response.

 func main() {